+Hygiene measures

-Hygiene measures: Wash hands, forearms and face thoroughly after handling chemical products, before eating, smoking and using the lavatory and at the end of the working period.
+: Wash hands, forearms and face thoroughly after handling chemical products, before eating, smoking and using the lavatory and at the end of the working period.
 Appropriate techniques should be used to remove potentially contaminated clothing.
+Contaminated work clothing should not be allowed out of the workplace.
 Wash contaminated clothing before reusing.
 Ensure that eyewash stations and safety showers are close to the workstation location.